geekahedron/SteamGameAutoJoin/README.md

 If you are already in a room, you will not be forced to leave your current room if the target room is full, too high a level, or one you have previously quit (this is the only script that does this!).

+New in version 3: Loop through multiple rooms at once (comma-separated list)!

 ## Usage
 Adds a text field and two buttons to the join game (lobby) page of the Steam minigame.
 Type the desired room number into the box and click "AutoJoin room."
+**NEW** Type several room numbers, separated by commas (no spaces) and the script will loop through trying to join all of them at once!

 Script will continue to try joining the room and capture errors.
 Stops automatically when the room is full or if you cannot join for other reasons (too high level, or previously left the room).
 Click the stop button at any time to manually stop the script from running and enter a new room number.

 TODO: Add autojoin buttons and room numbers on friends list
 TODO: Pull in known room numbers from various sources (steamga.me, MSG15, CMP2015, YOWH, etc)